ryanb285/groceries_version2/README.md

 Welcome to the grocery store exercise!
 Before you get started, please make sure you update the .env file with the appropriate store name, store website, and tax rate!
+I've included some preliminary env variables for emails, but those are a work in progress

 The only additional imports you'll need are os, operator, dotenv, and datetime.
+If you're working on emails you'll also need sendgrid

-I've added additional conda packages if you're interested in the email feature, although I could not get it to work.
-They're commented out but you can uncomment them and load the pip install requirements.txt where appropriate
+Happy shopping!